ACCASE/Tetris-Gymnasium/README.md

 All versions can be launched from the debug section of VSCode or alternatively via the command line.

-In VSCode all configurations will be avalable from a grop down and executable with the play button
+In VSCode, all configurations will be available from a drop down and executable with the play button

-If running from the command line add the --train flag to initiate training mode otherwise, the previously trained policy in the corresponding runs folder will used for simulation.
+If running from the command line, add the --train flag to initiate training mode otherwise, the previously trained policy in the corresponding runs folder will be used for simulation.

 Via command line:
 -----------------------------------------